lwf/bosun-monitor.github.io/configuration.md

 Change the NaN value during binary operations (when joining two queries) of unknown groups to the scalar.
 This is useful to prevent unknown group and other errors from bubbling up.

+#### des(series, alpha, beta)

+Returns input series with [Double exponential smoothing](http://en.wikipedia.org/wiki/Exponential_smoothing#Double_exponential_smoothing) applied. alpha is the data smoothing factor and beta is the trend smoothing factor; values closer to 1 provide more significance to recent values and values closer to 0 give more significance to past values.

 ## Operators

 The standard math (`+`, `-`, `*`, `/`), relational (`<`, `>`, `==`, `!=`, `>=`, `<=`), logical (`&&`, `||`), and unary(`!`, `-`) operators are supported.
 The binary operators require one side to be a scalar.
 Arrays will have the operator applied to each element.
 Examples: